made my own night mode

 18 Jun 2015 08:44 | security

-Don't you just hate it when an emergency happens with an important server and
+Don't you just hate it when an emergency happens with an important server and access from your location is firewalled?
+Luckily if there's someone else local to the machine who can execute commands for you, getting onto it is fairly trivial.

 First make sure that the machine you're on can accept connections from the